Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 }

-As we see now we have the tokens (input_ids) and the attention masks (attention_mask), but let's see what kind of data we have
+As we can see, now we have the tokens (input_ids) and the attention masks (attention_mask), but let's see what kind of data we have

 type(tokenized_dataset["train"][0]["input_ids"]), type(tokenized_dataset["train"][0]["attention_mask"]), type(tokenized_dataset["train"][0]["label"])